Wikipedia: Dispute resolution

 Over time, Wikipedia has developed a semi-formal dispute resolution process.
 To determine community consensus, editors can raise issues at appropriate community forums, seek outside input through third opinion requests, or initiate a more general community discussion known as a "request for comment", in which bots add the discussion to a centralized list of discussions, invite editors to participate, and remove the discussion from the list after 30 days.
 However, editors have the discretion to close (and delist) the discussion early or late.
-If the result of a discussion is not obvious, a closer—an uninvolved editor usually in good standing—may render a verdict from the strength of the arguments presented and then the numbers of arguers on each side.
+If the result of a discussion is not obvious, a closer—an uninvolved editor usually in good standing—may render a verdict from the strength of the arguments presented and then the number of arguers on each side.
 Wikipedians emphasize that the process is not a vote by referring to statements of opinion in such discussions as "!vote"s, in which the exclamation mark is the symbol for logical negation and pronounced "not".

 Wikipedia encourages local resolutions of conflicts, which Jemielniak argues is quite unique in organization studies, though there has been some recent interest in consensus building in the field.
 Reagle and Sue Gardner argue that the approaches to consensus building are similar to those used by Quakers.
 A difference from Quaker meetings is the absence of a facilitator in the presence of disagreement, a role played by the clerk in Quaker meetings.

 Arbitration Committee

 The Arbitration Committee presides over the ultimate dispute resolution process.
 Although disputes usually arise from a disagreement between two opposing views on how an article should read, the Arbitration Committee explicitly refuses to directly rule on the specific view that should be adopted.

 Statistical analyses suggest that the English Wikipedia committee ignores the content of disputes and rather focuses on the way disputes are conducted, functioning not so much to resolve disputes and make peace between conflicting editors, but to weed out problematic editors while allowing potentially productive editors back in to participate.
 Therefore, the committee does not dictate the content of articles, although it sometimes condemns content changes when it deems the new content violates Wikipedia policies (for example, if the new content is considered biased).
 (Note: The committee may directly rule that a content change is inappropriate, but may not directly rule that certain content is inappropriate.)
 Commonly used solutions include cautions and probations (used in 63% of cases) and banning editors from articles (43%), subject matters (23%), or Wikipedia (16%).
-Complete bans from Wikipedia are generally limited to instances of impersonation and antisocial behavior.
+Complete bans from Wikipedia are generally limited to instances of impersonation and anti-social behavior.
 When conduct is not impersonation or anti-social, but rather edit warring and other violations of editing policies, solutions tend to be limited to warnings.